gregsamek/TinyNews/index.md

 <img src="results/images/performance_scaling_70b_as_judge.png" alt="output quality as judged by Llama 3 70B" width="500">

-There's one last thing to test.
+Now for one final test...
 I trained the models with a BOS token, meaning that they're capable of generating *their own* headlines.
-Obviously performing this evaluation at temp=0 makes no sense, so I instead use the temp=1.0, topk=32 parameters from earlier:
+Performing this evaluation at `temp=0` obviously makes no sense, as every output would be identical.
+I instead used the `temp=1.0`, `topk=32` parameters from earlier:

 ```
  xs_model: 2.445